maier/cadvisor-collectd/README.md

 ### Collectd CAdvisor plugin

 This configures the script which gathers metrics from CAdvisor and emits them to Collectd.
 The documentation and descriptions of the settings are contained within the YAML file.
+The CAdvisor script is intentionally an *Exec* plugin script.
+Electing this method versus a direct *Python* plugin module makes verifying configurations and debugging more straight-forward.

 1. `cd etc-collectd && cp cadvisor.yaml.example cadvisor.yaml`
 2. Edit `cadvisor.yaml`
 3. Read descriptions and update settings accordingly.

+### Mesos

+Enabling and configuring the [Mesos](http://mesos.apache.org/) plugin(s).
+The main assets involved in the Mesos plugin are: `etc-collectd/mesos.yaml`, `etc-collectd/mesos-types.db`, and `etc-collectd/conf.d/mesos.conf`.

+1. `cd etc-collectd && cp mesos.yaml.example cadvisor.yaml`
+2. Edit `cadvisor.yaml`
+3. Read descriptions and update settings accordingly.
+1. `cd etc-collectd/conf.d && cp mesos.conf.example mesos.conf`
+1. Edit `mesos.conf`
+2. Update the `Host` and `Port` accordingly for the **master** and **slave** sections.

 ## Starting